Apollounknowndev/worldgen-docs/docs/docs/placed-features/introduction.md

 The placed feature has two fields:

 * <span str>[S]</span> `feature`: The ID of the configured feature to place.
 This references a file in the `/worldgen/configured_feature` folder.
 * <span list>[L]</span> `placement`: A list of placement modifiers to change how the feature is placed.
-Each placement modifier is run in order, changing how many of a feature is placed, where in the chunk a feature is placed, etc. If the list is empty, the feature will place itself on the northwesternmost corner of each chunk at y0.
+Each placement modifier is run in order, changing how many of a feature is placed, where in the chunk a feature is placed, etc. If the list is empty, the feature will place itself on the northwesternmost corner of each chunk at the bottom layer of the world.